openwebdocs/owd-website/content/posts/community-qa-session.md

 tags: ["announcements"]
 ShowToc: false
 ShowBreadCrumbs: false
+excerpt: "First and foremost, thank you for the outpouring of support and well-wishes for Open Web Docs following our launch post on Monday.
+We’re so excited to get to work with all of you to protect and maintain web platform documentation!"
 ---

 First and foremost, thank you for the outpouring of support and well-wishes for Open Web Docs following our launch post on Monday.
 We’re so excited to get to work with all of you to protect and maintain web platform documentation!